Public Skating Sessions

 The indoor rink is generally 40-50 degrees and the outdoor rink can be cold.
 Be sure to wear long (thin) socks, gloves, and warm layers to ensure an enjoyable experience.
 Though not required, we highly recommend wearing a helmet (hockey, bike or ski helmets work).

-Skate aids are NOT allowed during public skating sessions, except for Family Skates and Parent/Tot skates.
+Skate aids (walkers) are NOT allowed during general public skating sessions.
+They ARE allowed during Family Skates and Parent/Tot skates.
 If you have a beginner or young skater who will need assistance, please come to one of these skating sessions.

 Rules